 • Bone deformities (typically in puppies)

 A veterinarian and their staff will be able to test if this is what’s ailing the pup by evaluating enzyme levels in the blood.
-In addition to blood tests, they may request hair and saliva samples to do a full search of potential vitamin deficiencies.
-Vets treat this as a serious issue as it has the potential to lead to heart, kidney, and bowel diseases.

-Important: Do not try to treat a vitamin deficiency in the dog yourself, particularly with muscle supplements, because an excess in vitamins can cause toxicity and a whole other slew of adverse effects.
-Talk to your veterinarian and have the dog tested first.
+Important: Do not try to treat a vitamin deficiency in the dog yourself, particularly with muscle supplements, because an excess of vitamins can cause toxicity and a whole other slew of adverse effects.

 5. Help with muscle atrophy

-Muscle atrophy is a muscle-wasting condition that is seen most commonly in senior or overweight canines.
-Animals with chronic thyroid issues, or arthritis, or those suffering from obesity often develop muscle atrophy.
+Animals with chronic thyroid issues, arthritis, or those suffering from obesity often develop muscle atrophy.

-Recent studies have shown that appropriate supplementation of muscle building proteins and nutrients can help greatly slow or stop the effects of muscle atrophy in dogs, giving your pet a healthier, happier lifestyle overall.
-But once again, this is something that must be determined by a veterinarian beforehand.
+Recent studies have shown that appropriate supplementation of muscle-building proteins and nutrients can help greatly slow or stop the effects of muscle atrophy in dogs, giving your pet a healthier, happier lifestyle overall.

 Ingredients of Muscle Supplements for Dogs